MilesStanley/milesstanley.github.io/_pages/about.md

 Research Interests
 ======
-My work spans several areas of AI research:
+My interests span several areas of AI research:
 - **Robust and Fair AI**: Developing methods to improve model reliability and reduce bias
 - **Explainable AI**: Creating transparent AI systems whose decisions can be understood and trusted
 - **Interdisciplinary AI**: Applying AI techniques to solve problems in healthcare and accessibility